 This is a good start, but how will you measure whether you have achieved this goal?
-The team will be more likely to embrace change if the goal is a S.M.A.R.T goal: Specific, Measurable, Achievable, Realistic and Time bound.
+The team will be more likely to embrace change if the goal is more specific and has a time limit.

 So, for this example, a better goal statement would be: